 Counselling is a partnership.
 We will be making a committment to meet every week to work together on your therapy.
 With that in mind, I thought you would probably like to know a little more about the person you are going to meet.

-My name's Eleni (and that rhymes with 'penny') and I live and work in Bristol, as well as maintaining a small counselling practice in Bath.
+My name's Eleni (and that rhymes with 'penny') and I live and work in Bristol.
 My pronouns are she/her.

 I came to counselling gradually over a period of many years.
 I've had all kinds of jobs and worked in all kinds of industries, but there was always a desire to do something meaningful, something that helped people.
 I love counselling as a profession, for the opportunity it gives us to really take a look at ourselves, our past, and our current lives.
 To assess and evaluate, to decide what we want to keep and what we'd like to let go of.

 My aim is to listen with empathy and respect, and without judgement.
 My aim is not to "tell you what's wrong with you" or to teach you techniques, but for us to talk and listen and question and imagine, together.